johnnv1/geospatial_examples/annotations/setup/python3.10.md

 pip install --upgrade pip
 ```

-To install the packages utilized at this repo, just use:
+To install the packages utilized for dev at this repo, just use:
 ```bash
 pip install -r requirements.txt
 ```